-In order to grant a special permit with site plan review, the SPGA must make certain findings and determinations as outlined in §5.2.5 of the SZO.
+In order to grant a Special Permit with Site Plan Review, the SPGA must make certain findings and determinations as outlined in §5.2.5 of the SZO.
 This section of the report goes through §5.2.5 in detail.

-- 1. Information Supplied: The Staff finds that the information provided by the Applicant conforms to the requirements of §5.2.3 of the SZO and allows for a comprehensive analysis of the project. - 2.
-Compliance with Standards: The Applicant must comply "with such criteria or standards as may be set forth in this Ordinance which refer to the granting of the requested special permit with site plan review."
+1. Information Supplied: The Staff finds that the information provided by the Applicant conforms to the requirements of §5.2.3 of the SZO and allows for a comprehensive analysis of the project.

+2. Compliance with Standards: The Applicant must comply "with such criteria or standards as may be set forth in this Ordinance which refer to the granting of the requested Special Permit with Site Plan Review."

 In considering a Special Permit under §4.4 of the SZO, Staff finds that the alterations proposed would not be substantially more detrimental to the neighborhood than the existing structure.
-The extensive alterations to the existing cement block structure would still maintain the existing setbacks at the property and no dimensional changes are being proposed in the area where the single-family dwelling is located.
-The proposed changes to the cement block structure along Cameron Avenue and Elmwood Street will help to create a more interactive streetscape through the addition of window openings and balconies.
-The size and massing of the proposed new structures matches those in the surrounding neighborhood and the proposed step backs on buildings and location of the balconies respects the privacy of the immediate abutters to the project.
-The new construction at the property will bring the buildings up to 3 stories in height, 35 feet at its tallest point, which is consistent with the structures in the surrounding neighborhood.
+The extensive alterations to the existing cement block structure would still maintain the existing setbacks at the property, with the exception of the façades along Elmwood Street which will be slightly recessed, and only minimal dimensional changes are being proposed in the area where the existing single-family dwelling is located.
+The proposed changes to the cement block structure along Cameron Avenue and Elmwood Street will help to create a more interactive streetscape through the addition of new buildings, window openings, and balconies.
+The size and massing of the proposed new structures matches those in the surrounding neighborhood and the proposed step backs on buildings and location of the roof decks respects the privacy of the immediate abutters to the project.
+The new construction at the property will bring the buildings up to 3 stories in height, 37 feet at its tallest point, which is consistent with the structures in the surrounding neighborhood.
 Therefore, there are no anticipated negative impacts from the dimensional aspects of the proposal.

 Section §7.2 of the SZO states that to allow more than one principal structure on a lot in an RB district Special Permit with Site Plan Review approval is required.
 The same is true under §7.3 to allow more than three dwellings on a lot in an RB district.
 Additionally, more than three dwelling units on a lot is only permitted when 12.5% but no less than one affordable unit is provided for on-site as defined by §2.2.4 and §13.
 In all cases minimum lot size, minimum lot area per dwelling unit and other dimensional and parking requirements of Article 8 and Article 9 shall be met.
 For this project, one affordable unit will be provided on-site through an Affordable Housing Implementation Plan (AHIP) and the Applicant will also be paying into the Affordable Housing Trust Fund for the remaining fractional affordable unit as part of meeting the 12.5% requirement.
-The project complies with the lot area and lot area per dwelling unit requirements for the nine total units and is not increasing the existing nonconforming dimensional aspects at the property.
+The project complies with the lot area and lot area per dwelling unit requirements for the eight total units and is not increasing the existing nonconforming dimensional aspects at the property.